-- When entering a destination for the first time you may need to change the onscreen keyboard format.
+- When entering a UK post code please remember to enter the space between the two halves of the code, i.e enter HU17 0TB not HU170TB. - When entering a destination for the first time you may need to change the onscreen keyboard format.
 To explain this here is a walkthrough to enter a post code address. - Select Destination, Find address - Press on Town, then if the keyboard looks incorrect, press More, select the English keyboard (either ABC, or QWERTY format) - Enter a test post code (HU17 0TB), pressing the 123 button to switch to number entry and please noting the space (...) - Select the required address from the list - If known, enter the house number (39), Done - Press GO - An overview of the route is shown for a short while, the unit will start navigating